+Laurelhurst, ca. 1970 SPSA 242-5 like a primary reader ...
+The time when one group is excused for lunch depends entirely on how long it takes their predecessors ...
+To cope with this variable problem, 'runners' or 'spotters' from the classrooms go to the lunchroom to carry the word back to the teachers-like little Paul Reveres."
 Laurelhurst became a K-6 school in 1946-47.
 An addition to the building was finally built in 1950, with six classrooms, a lunchroom, and an auditorium.
 At the same time, a gymnasium (the Laurelhurst Fieldhouse) was added, with 67 percent of its funding coming from the Seattle Parks Department, which operated a public playfield in Laurelhurst Park to the south.
+This sup-

+Laurelhurst, ca. 1970 SPSA 242-1 plemental funding provided by the city allowed the gymnasium to be larger than a standard elementary school gymnasium; it included a small office and small locker rooms to support community use outside of school hours.
+Seattle Parks retains ownership of the portion of the gym that it funded.
 By 1955-56, the 19 classrooms were supplemented by 10 portables on the playground in order to hold the peak enrollment of almost 1,100 pupils.
 The opening of Sand Point School in 1958 helped relieve enrollment pressure not only at Laurelhurst but at View Ridge and Bryant as well.
 In 1960-61, Laurelhurst served 850 students and required only seven portables.
 An overpass across NE 45th Street was completed in 1960, linking the school and playfield, as originally proposed by the Laurelhurst Community Club in 1927.
 An Individually Guided Education Program began in September 1970.
 The same year, Laurelhurst 6th graders moved on to middle school as part of the district's K-5-3-4 program.
 Teachers received specialized training and organized into teams with an emphasis on individualized instruction.

-In 1993, Laurelhurst became the only school in the district to be accredited by the Northwest Association of Schools and Colleges.
+In 1993, Laurelhurst became the only school in the district accredited by the Northwest Association of Schools and Colleges.
 To receive accreditation, the school had to complete a two-year self-study process.
-Recently, student and adult volunteers created a Peace Garden in honor of Aki Kurose, who taught at Laurelhurst for 25 years (see Kurose).
+Student and adult volunteers created a Peace Garden in honor of Aki Kurose, who taught at Laurelhurst for 25 years (see Kurose).
 Laurelhurst and the University of Washington's School of Music created an imaginative new program in 1995.
 The department wanted to develop a laboratory music program in a real school to train graduate students as well as provide a top-quality music program for the host school.
-Nearby Laurelhurst had been without a music specialist since 1992 or 1993 because of budgetary constraints.
-Dr. Patricia Campbell, internationally recognized for her development of multicultural music curricula, comes to the school and teaches the children under the observation of UW students.
-Graduate students spend over 12 hours per week with the children.
+In the 1990s, nearby Laurelhurst had been without a music specialist because of budgetary constraints.
+Dr. Patricia Campbell, internationally recognized for her development of multicultural music curricula, came to the school and taught the children under the observation of UW students.
+Graduate students spent over 12 hours per week with the children.
+The school added an elevator in 2003.
+In 2009, and again in 2013, Laurelhurst received a Washington Achievement Award for Overall Academic Excellence from the State of Washington.
+Enrollment peaked in 2015 with 432 students.
+Since 2017, Laurelhurst has hosted the Writers in the Schools program (WITS), matching local creative writers with thousands of K-12 students.